 - PIP insurance does not cover damages to your vehicle, another driver’s medical expense or medical bills above your policy’s limit.

 What is no-fault insurance?

-Let’s say you’re in an accident that results in a broken leg, and you live in a no-fault state.
-It doesn’t matter who caused it; when you go to the emergency room to have the leg set, you’ll give the hospital your policy information.
+Imagine you are in an accident that results in a broken leg, and you live in a no-fault state.
+It does not matter who caused it; when you go to the emergency room to have the leg set, you will give the hospital your policy information.
 The hospital will bill your insurance company for the costs of the medical treatment, or, if you pay the costs at that time, your insurer should send you a check for the amount you paid.

 No-fault coverage is aimed at quickly paying claims for personal injury.
-But there’s more to it than that: you also won’t have to take the other driver to court.
+But there is more to it than that: you also will not have to take the other driver to court.
 In fact, your ability to sue may be limited.
 No-fault coverage was designed to lower the cost of auto insurance by keeping smaller-dollar claims out of the courts.
 In some states, you can only sue the other driver in some cases of high-cost serious injuries.

-If you’re involved in a car crash and carry no-fault insurance, you’ll be covered for your own medical expenses and lost pay.
+If you are involved in a car crash and carry no-fault insurance, you will typically be covered for your own medical expenses and lost pay.
 Some no-fault states limit the amount of money you can collect from your auto insurer, while others do not.

 The portion of your policy that covers these costs is called personal injury protection, or PIP.
-It’s required in no-fault states, meaning you need to carry it in addition to your state’s minimum liability requirements.
+It is required in no-fault states, meaning you need to carry it in addition to your state’s minimum liability requirements.
 In fact, sometimes people use the terms “no fault insurance” and “PIP insurance” interchangeably.